ryanayip/Retro_Game_Store_Site/README.md

 File Path: src/main/java/com/example/demo/controllers/AddProductController.java
 Lines: 174-189:
 Added the buyProduct method.
-If the inventory of the item is > 0, decerements the inventory by 1 and redirects to confirmationbuyproduct.html, otherwise, redirects to failedbuyproduct.html.
+If the inventory of the item is > 0, decrements the inventory by 1 and redirects to confirmationbuyproduct.html, otherwise, redirects to failedbuyproduct.html.

 File Path: src/main/resources/templates/mainscreen.html